fleetdm/fleet/articles/tales-from-fleet-security-google-groups-scams.md

 ![With via added](../website/assets/images/articles/tales-from-fleet-security-google-groups-scams-1-1600x900@2x.jpg)

-Our mistake was assuming the message went through the same filters as those used for regular email.
+Our mistake was assuming the message went through the same filters used for regular email.
 In reality, Google Groups uses different technologies for filtering spam, and the more advanced Gmail features do not apply.

 ### Email processing